ros-controls/ros2_control_demos/README.md

 This repository demonstrates the following `ros2_control` concepts:

-* Creating of `*HardwareInterface` for a System, Sensor, and Actuator.
+* Creating a `*HardwareInterface` for a System, Sensor, and Actuator.
 * Creating a robot description in the form of URDF files.
 * Loading the configuration and starting a robot using launch files.
 * Control of two joints of *RRBot*.
 * Using simulated robots and starting `ros2_control` with Gazebo simulator.
-* Implementing of controller switching strategy for a robot.
+* Implementing a controller switching strategy for a robot.
 * Using joint limits and transmission concepts in `ros2_control`.

 ## Quick Hints

 These are some quick hints, especially for those coming from a ROS1 control background:

-* There are now three categories of hardware interface: *Sensor*, *Actuator*, and *System*.
+* There are now three categories of hardware components: *Sensor*, *Actuator*, and *System*.
   *Sensor* is for individual sensors; *Actuator* is for individual actuators; *System* is for any combination of multiple sensors/actuators.
   You could think of a Sensor as read-only.
-  All interfaces are used as plugins and therefore exported using `PLUGINLIB_EXPORT_CLASS` macro.
+  All components are used as plugins and therefore exported using `PLUGINLIB_EXPORT_CLASS` macro.
 * *ros(1)_control* only allowed three hardware interface types: position, velocity, and effort.
   *ros2_control* allows you to create any interface type by defining a custom string.
 For example, you might define a `position_in_degrees` or a `temperature` interface.
   The most common (position, velocity, acceleration, effort) are already defined as constants in hardware_interface/types/hardware_interface_type_values.hpp.
 * In ros2_control, all parameters for the driver are specified in the URDF.
   The ros2_control framework uses the **<ros2_control>** tag in the URDF.
 * Joint names in <ros2_control> tags in the URDF must be compatible with the controller's configuration.